 Pallkhi – Pallkhi is one of the most popular eateries in Mangalore that mostly attracts couples looking for an intimate dinner.
 Besides, it boasts a rooftop eating area for candlelight dinners and a party hall for big groups.
 The menu offers traditional Mangalorean or Udupi cuisine along with South Indian, North Indian and Chinese influences.
 Also, it boasts a bar which stocks beers, wines and spirits perfect to accompany any meal.

-Gajalee – Gajalee is a traditional eatery that is cherished by coastal food lovers in Mangalore.
+Gajalee – Gajalee is a traditional eatery that is cherished coastal food lovers in Mangalore.
 The Gajalee offers a vast menu of cuisines including a wide variety of sea foods, Mutton dishes, Chicken dishes, Squid and Clam, Indian bread, Soups, Rice preparations, Chinese Soups, Thali and other variety of foods.
 Since the restaurant is located upon a hilltop, it offers the most spectacular views of the city and its natural settings.

 Janatha Deluxe – Ever since its inception, Hotel Janatha Deluxe has been serving lip-smacking vegetarian dishes at highly reasonable prices.
 From North Indian foods to traditional South Indian cuisines, Janatha Deluxe has wriggled its way into every food lover’s heart in Mangalore.